 - If the edges are not even, heat a plate in the microwave for 30-45 seconds until hot to the touch, then place the open edge of the cups onto the plate and rub them in a circle until the edge of the cup is smooth and even.

-- Fill half of the chocolate cups with 1 tbsp of white hot cocoa mix, 1 cookies-n-cream candy bar piece, and 5-10 mini marshmallows.
+- Fill the white chocolate cups with 1 tbsp of white hot cocoa mix and 5-10 mini marshmallows.

 - To seal the cocoa bombs closed, heat a plate in the microwave for 30-45 seconds until hot to the touch, then place the open edge of the un-filled cups onto the plate and rub them in a circle until the edge of the cup is warm and melty.
 Immediately place this melted-edge cup on top of a filled cup, sealing the two edges together.
 Repeat sealing all of the hot cocoa bombs closed.